zhilagithub/Retail-Sales-Analysis-for-the-year-of-2019/README.md

-# Retail-Sales-Analysis-for-the-year-of-2019

-Dataset from Kaggle

-### Question 1: what was the best month for sales? how much was earned that month ?
+### Question 1: Which month generated the highest sales revenue, and how much revenue was generated?

-### Question 2: what city had the highest number of sales?
+### Question 2: Which city generated the highest sales revenue?